-Our favorite trip, the best of North Adriatic.
+Our favorite trip, the best of Northern Adriatic.
 We’ll paddle to six Islands in seven days, exploring this rugged but diverse coastline and passing the 45th parallel.
-We'll observe the biggest Eurasian bird - the Griffon Vulture, and enjoy many amazing sceneries.This is expedition type of tour which means we carry most of our food and water with us.
+We'll observe the biggest Eurasian bird - the Griffon Vulture, and enjoy many amazing sceneries.This is an expedition type of tour, which means we carry most of our suplies with us in the kayaks.

 The following itinerary should be seen as an approximate guide only.
 Our program may change depending on the local weather conditions and preferences of the group.

-If the weather conditions are not optimal to head towards the island of Krk, we will have a sightseeing of the island.
-There are a lot of buildings left from the socialist era as well as fig trees and therapeutic herbs like sage, immortelle and thyme.
-If the season is right we will witness honey production from these plants.
+If the weather conditions are not optimal to head towards the larger island of Krk, we will have a sightseeing of the island Gregory.
+There are a lot of remains left from the socialist era, but also a rich flora - fig trees, therapeutic herbs like sage, immortelle and thyme, and if the season is right we will witness honey production from these plants.

-When it's time to paddle, we will head across the channel to the island of Prvić where we will have a short break before crossing to the Island of Krk.
-The lunch will be served on the beach.
-After lunch we’ll paddle two more hours to reach the bay of Stara Baška where we’ll set up our tents on the beach.
+When it's time to paddle, we will head across the channel to the island of Prvić and further to the Island of Krk.
+Our objective is the bay of Stara Baška where we’ll set up our tents.

-After breakfast we’ll have an hour long crossing to the Island of Plavnik where we’ll explore its north-eastern coast.
-Our camp is in the old and mystical holm oak forrest.
-From there we can explore the island on foot.
-There was a small village on the top of the Island and the ruins are still there as well as the ruins of the old church.
-Today the island is serving as a hunting grounds for the many deers and big-horned goats.
+After breakfast we’ll have an hour long crossing to the Island of Plavnik.
+Our camp will be set up in an old and mystical holm oak forrest.
+There was a small village on the top of the Island but today the island is used as a hunting ground with many deers and big-horned goats.